Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Introduction

 For our study, we fuse language-level embeddings from multilingual machine translation with syntactic features of WALS.
 We inspect how much typological knowledge is present by predicting features for new languages.
 Then, we infer language phylogenies and inspect whether specific relationships are induced from the task-learned vectors.

 Furthermore, to demonstrate that our approach has practical benefits in NLP, we apply our language vectors in multilingual NMT with language clustering \cite{tan-etal-2019-multilingual} and adapt the ranking of related languages for multilingual transfer \cite{lin-etal-2019-choosing}.
 As a side outcome, we identify that there is an ideal setting to encode language relationships in language embeddings from NMT.
-Finally, we present a simple tool to allow everyone to fuse, extend and compare their own representations\footnote{Once the paper is published, we will release the code at: \url{https://github.com/aoncevay/multiview-langrep}}.
+Finally, we are releasing a simple tool to allow everyone to fuse their own representations for clustering, ranking and more.